 It is often said that the desire for the exercise of the Dalmatian is never-ending.
 They don’t get tired very quickly and can exercise and play for hours.

 Therefore, exercise is also one of the crucial factors which can help you determine the lifespan of your Dalmatian.
 The more it fulfills its immense natural desire for exercise, the more the chances of a prolonged lifespan.

 Family Health History

-Dogs having genetic disorders such as hip dysplasia, epilepsy, urinary bladder stones, and heart disease can easily pass down to their puppies.
+Dogs having genetic disorders such as hip dysplasia, epilepsy, urinary bladder stones, and heart disease can easily pass them down to their puppies.

 You must ask the breeder about the clearance certificate of the puppy’s parent.
 It will prove that the pup’s parent was sound and healthy.
 Good breeders should maintain a proper family history of the breed.

-Things You Can Do To Extend Your Dalmatian’s Life
+Things You Can Do to Extend Your Dalmatian’s Life